steven-varga/h5cpp-doc/docs/architecture.md

 # HDF5 Filesystem
 <p align='justify'>
-Within HDF5 container, objects are stored in either custom sized chunks or a single continuous dataset and can be referenced similarly as if it were a regular file system: a path separated by `/`.
-The collection of paths may be modelled as a tree (or graph), where the intermediate or non-leaf nodes are called groups `h5::gr_t`, and the leaf ones are the datasets `h5::ds_t`.
+Within the HDF5 container, datasets maybe stored in [compact, chunked or contiguous](#dataset-creation-property-list) layouts.
+The  stored datasets are referenced by strings separated with backslash character: `/`.
+The directory entries (non-leaf nodes) are called groups `h5::gr_t`, and the leaf nodes are the datasets `h5::ds_t` and named types `h5::dt_t`.
+Groups, datasets and named types can have `h5::att_t` attributes attached.
+At first glance the HDF5 appears as a regular file system.
 </p>
 <p align='justify'>
-The container sports an internal type system, as well as mechanism to store fixed length and variable length data.
-These features are automatically set in H5CPP by keeping track of object types, and element types at compile time.
+The container sports an internal type system, as well as function calls to store the fixed or variable length data.
+The funciton may be fine tuned through
-How data stored or retrieved from a container is controlled through property lists.
-To give you an example for a property: [`h5::gzip{9}`][604] sets compression to maximum level.
-The system differentiates between data access properties: `h5::dapl_t`, data transfer property lists: `h5::dxpl_t`, data control property lists `h5::dcpl_t`.
-You can get the full property list [from this link](#property-lists). </p>
+ [property lists](#property-lists).
+To give an example [`h5::gzip{9}`][604] sets the data compression to maximum in the filter chain.</p>

+## Layouts
-#### Partial IO Access
+#### Chunked Layout and Partial IO
 <p align='justify'>
-Datasets greater than core memory may be loaded by smaller blocks at a time.
-This type of access pattern is called `chunking` in HDF5 terminology and you can locate a chunk by specifying `h5::offset{...}`, `h5::count{...}` and `h5::stride{...}`.
-All these objects take an initializer list as arguments, for example this sets the coordinates to zero: `h5::offset{0,0,0}` for a rank 3 or cube dataset.
-Upto **rank 7** objects are supported.

-`h5::stride` tells if you wish to select adjacent elements or you wish to skip `n`  along a dimension and I find it less useful for fast IO.
-In fact `h5::stride` can reduce IO bandwidth significantly and completely omitted from `h5::high_throughput` filtering pipeline.

-**NOTE:** partial IO is not available for attributes
+An economic way to access massive data sets is to break them into smaller blocks or chunks.
+While the CAPI supports complex selection of regions H5CPP restricts selection to a single strided block at a time.

+* `h5::offset{...}` takes coordinates up to rank 7, and is to specify the origin of data transfer
+* `h5::count{...}` to determine the size of hyper slab in each dimension
+* `h5::stride{...}` to skip given elements
+* `h5::block{...}`
 </p>

-#### Single IO Access
+#### Contiguous Layout and IO Access: continuous layout
 The simplest form of IO is to read a dataset entirely into memory, or write it to the disk.
 The upside is to reduce overhead when working with large amount of small size dataset.
 Indeed, when objects are saved in single IO op and no filtering is specified, H5CPP will choose this access pattern.
 The downside of simplicity is lack of filtering.
+This layout is handy for small datasets.

 #### Data Space
 is a way to tell the system how in-memory data mapped to file (or reverse).
-To give you an example, picture a block of data in consecutive memory that you wish to map into a 3D space on the file layout.
+To give you an example picture a block of data in consecutive memory location that you wish to write to a cube shaped dataset.
 Other than that the data space may be fixed size, or able to be extended to a definite or unlimited size along some dimension.

 When working with supported objects, the in-memory dataspace is pre computed for you.
 And when passing raw pointers to IO operators, the filespace will determine the amount of memory used.

+* `h5::current_dims`
+* `h5::max_dims`

 #IO Operators
 <p align='justify'>